Hyperobjekt/dignity-and-debt/content/meetings/digging-out-with-dignity-solving-the-student-loan-crisis-and-honoring-meaning-at-the-margins.md

 ## Registration Details

-A registration link and additional conference details will be available soon.
-The discussion forum is free and open to the public.
+The forum is free and open to the public.
+Due to space limitations, please register at <http://www.regonline.com/dignityanddebt2019>.